The teaching of mathematics at Greystones Primary School

 At Greystones, we are committed to ensuring that all our pupils are successful in the three core areas of the National Curriculum: fluency, reasoning and problem solving.

 We believe that everyone can succeed at maths.
-Our curriculum aims to foster an enthusiasm for the subject and equip children with the skills they need to achieve as high a standard as possible.
+Our curriculum aims to foster an enthusiasm for maths in children and equip them with the skills they need to achieve as high a standard as possible.
 We aim to help them become confident in their conceptual understanding and use of maths so that they have the self-belief and determination to succeed when presented with a challenge.
-In order to give the subject meaning and relevance, we are dedicated to enabling children to recognise how maths relates to the wider world, so that they can use their mathematical skills and knowledge in real-life situations.
+We are dedicated to enabling children to recognise how maths relates to the wider world to give the subject meaning and relevance, and so that they can use their mathematical skills and knowledge in real-life situations.

 Implementation

-Maths is taught as a discrete lesson each day, and as a cross-curricular subject where appropriate.
-We follow the teaching sequence outlined by the White Rose Maths Hub scheme of learning.
+Maths is taught as a single lesson on a daily basis, generally one hour per day, and as a cross-curricular subject as appropriate.
+We follow the teaching sequence outlined by the White Rose Maths Hub schemes of learning.
 This ensures that a coherent, consistent approach is adopted in all year groups.
 These provide teachers with notes and guidance on how to enhance their teaching of the subject along with key vocabulary, questions and discussion and teaching points.
-The White Rose Maths Hub scheme of learning reflects the content of the Foundation Stage Early Learning Goals and the National Curriculum for Maths.
+The White Rose Maths Hub schemes of learning reflect the content of the Foundation Stage Early Learning Goals and the National Curriculum for Maths.

 Classroom environments: Classrooms are equipped with learning walls to aid in maths lessons.
 The content of learning walls is flexible and contains key vocabulary, concepts and knowledge.
 Some of this is continually revisited and will constantly need to be on display while some will relate to current learning.